-The objective of the Defensive Fund is to provide a stable investment for you over the short-term.
+The Defensive Fund aims to provide a stable return over the very short term.
+It invests in an actively managed portfolio made up entirely of income assets.
 This fund is useful if you plan to withdraw your KiwiSaver funds within the next 12 months and need certainty of the amount you intend to withdraw, like for a deposit on a first home.
-The Defensive Fund invests in fixed income and cash securities.
-Volatility is likely to be the lowest of the funds.
+Volatility is likely to be the lowest of the funds, however a negative return is still possible.